1956 Mid Ulster by-election: Background

 In the aftermath of the 1955 Mid Ulster by-election, the defeated Unionist candidate Charles Beattie successfully lodged an election petition to have the winner Tom Mitchell removed as MP for being ineligible due to being a convicted felon serving a prison sentence.
-The seat was subsequently given to Beattie with the votes for Mitchell being treated as been "thrown away".
+The seat was subsequently given to Beattie with the votes for Mitchell being treated as being "thrown away".
 However, it later emerged that at the time of the election, Beattie was a member of an appeals tribunal, considered an "office of profit under the Crown".
-As a result, the House of Commons voted in favour of the Attorney-General for Northern Ireland's motion that this disqualified him from the office of MP and vacated the seat.
+As a result, the House of Commons voted in favour of the Attorney General for Northern Ireland's motion that this disqualified him from the office of MP and vacated the seat.
 As a result, another by-election was called for Mid Ulster in 1956.

 Campaign

 George Forrest stood as an Independent Unionist Candidate.
 Sinn Fein announced that Mitchell would be contesting the seat again.
 The Irish Anti-Partition League stood Michael O'Neill as their candidate for the election.
 This had the effect of splitting the Nationalist vote, which resulted in Forrest being elected as the MP for Mid Ulster.